Aman7123/HueLightsAPI/README.md

 ## Executing
 Currently the only runnable code is the release here on github, using the information you have just learned you should be able to run the test program.
 Good luck!

-## Permissions
-I own all the code, *unless otherwise stated*, and none of the resources!

 ## Updates
 This code is no longer relevant, if you are reading this let me inform you that you should research this:
 ```